Diarrhea ICD-10 Explained: Types, Causes & When It Matters

 - Needs immediate medical attention

-Irritable bowel syndrome with diarrhea icd 10 (K58.0) is a functional gut disorder where digestion is irregular without a clear infection.
+Irritable bowel syndrome with diarrhea icd 10 (irritable bowel syndrome with diarrhea icd 10 code K58.0) is a functional gut disorder where digestion is irregular without a clear infection.

 - Triggered by stress and gut-brain imbalance